frgt10cs/vkvita/README.md

 Use ```ctrl+m``` to show/hide extension panel

-Also you can hide any panel by press on its title
+Also you can hide any panel by pressing on its title

-### Exchange keys
+### Keys exchanging

 First person press ```ask keys``` to  send request to second person for exchange keys.